On global identification in structural vector autoregressions: Introduction

-This note presents a counterexample refuting the sufficiency of the rank conditions of Theorem 7 of RWZ, i.e., the rank conditions of Theorem 7 in RWZ are met but global identification fails.
-An analytical investigation of this counterexample reveals why these rank conditions do not guarantee global identification.
-We find that the rank conditions of Theorem 7 of RWZ cannot detect what we refer to as \textit{redundancy} of imposed identifying restrictions.
+However, their rank condition builds on some technical assumptions that should be checked in advance.
+Through a reasonable example, we show the importance of such assumptions and to what extent their failure can lead to missleading results, making the rank condition no longer sufficient.
+An analytical investigation of this example reveals why it does not guarantee global identification.
+We find that the condition of Theorem 7 of RWZ cannot detect what we refer to as \textit{redundancy} of imposed identifying restrictions.
 In this phenomenon, a set of equality restrictions on the structural parameters or impulse responses implicitly forces other structural parameters or impulse responses to zero.
 If it is present, some (redundant) zero restrictions are already implied by other imposed equality restrictions, so they do not contribute any further identifying information to the system.
-The rank conditions of Theorem 7 of RWZ, however, incorrectly count the redundant identifying restrictions as if they reduce the dimension of the admissible structural parameters, resulting in an erroneous conclusion that the model is globally identified.
+The condition of Theorem 7 of RWZ, without a prior check of the basic technical assumptions, incorrectly counts the redundant identifying restrictions as if they reduced the dimension of the admissible structural parameters, resulting in an erroneous conclusion that the model is globally identified.
 We argue that the redundancy of the identifying restrictions is relevant for empirical applications, rather than being of pure theoretical interest.